 They conducted a study that included men and women with at least three risk factors for heart disease (things like smoking, abnormal amounts of lipids in their blood, hypertension, a family history of cardiovascular disease, etc.)

-Now, scientists already know that plant polyphenols (like those found abundantly in dark chocolate, olive oil and the Panaia red apple) are great for your heart health.
+Now, scientists already know that plant polyphenols (like those found abundantly in dark chocolate, olive oil and the Panaia red apple — as well as a variety of berries) are great for your heart health.
 These antioxidant compounds protect your body from free radicals and help prevent a long list of diseases, including heart disease.
 But they wanted to see just which polyphenol-rich pair was most powerful.

 And dark chocolate combined with extra virgin olive oil came out on top.